-JCSD is governed by a nine-member Board of Trustees.
+JCSD is governed by a nine-member Board of Education.
 During April of 2015, U.S. District Court Judge Richard Gergel of Charleston approved a plan to redistrict the school board to address compliance issues with the “one person, one vote” requirement due to population growth in some areas of the county.
 The redistricting resulted in a split of districts 6 and 7.
-A special election was scheduled on September 22, 2015.
+A special election was scheduled for September 22, 2015.
 The election resulted in four new members joining five incumbents.

 To accelerate student performance and ensure they are college and career ready, JCSD continues to evaluate its educational practices, resources, governance, and student services to determine areas of strengths and challenges.
 Structures and programs are being put in place to move the district forward.
 The following are a few of our current priorities: